swissup/swissup.github.io/m2/extensions/address-autocomplete/configuration.md

 Street Number Placement | Ability to place street number at the start/end of **Street Line 1**, place it direclty to the **Street Line 2**, or place it into the custom address field created with Magento Commerce Edition or [AddressFieldManager](/m2/extensions/address-field-manager/) module.
 Restrict the Search to a specific countries | Choose the list of countries to use to search for an address.

+> To display a street number in the field `Street Address: Line 2` set the option Street Number Placement to `Address Line 2`

 You may set these options at global or store view level depending on your needs.

 #### Next Up